-Books are one of my go-to gift for kids.
+Books are one of my go-to gift ideas for kids.

 There are so many directions you can go with this gift idea, depending on the age group.

-You can get books about different cultures, books in a new language to help learning, travel guides for kids going off on an exchange program, and so on.
+You can get books about different cultures, books written in a language they are learning, travel guides for kids going off on an exchange program, and so on.

 Enhance pretend play